Deep into the 2014 World Series of Poker Main Event, the ESPN cameras caught me four-betting preflop with 6c 4d.

 I was expecting him to fold or shove, so I was surprised when he just called.
 At this point, I knew that he didn’t have A-A, K-K, Q-Q or A-K, because he simply would have shoved with those hands preflop.
 I knew he didn’t have garbage, because he would have folded or shoved those hands, too.
 Therefore, I could conclude that he probably had something like J-J, 10-10, 9-9, 8-8 or A-Q – hands too weak to shove with preflop but too strong to fold considering my small four-bet size.

 The flop came Kh 6s 2s.
 I had a little over 2.4 million, barely covering his 2.1 million.
 Stacks were really awkward with 1.7 million in the pot at this point.
 I could bet 500,000 and then fold to a shove, because I’d only beaten A-Q offsuit.
 But that didn’t seem optimal, because conceivably I could have had A-A, K-K, Q-Q and A-K, all of which would have been ahead of his range.
 If I had any of those hands in this spot, I would check, so I checked.

 The turn was the Qh.
 He checked again, and now I felt I really needed to win this pot.
 My range crushed his range.
 Shoving would seem strange, but so would betting 500,000.
 I decided to shove.

 He quickly folded Js Jd, and I smiled when I saw the hand on TV.

 Bryan Devonshire is a professional poker player from Las Vegas.
-Follow him on Twitter: @devopoker.)
+He has amassed more than $2 million in career earnings.
+Follow him on Twitter: @devopoker.